 Even if your company has just one product manager today, you should still have a structure in mind for when it’s time to scale the product team.

 There are several ways to structure product teams that have worked for other companies.
-In this article we’ll discuss several, as well as how to choose the best product team structure for your company’s needs.
+In this article we’ll discuss some of the most common product team structures, and give some guidance on how to choose the best one for your company.

 First, though, let’s review one common misstep you’ll want to avoid when structuring your product team.